 Plan Coaching Sessions

 Each employee has different needs.
 The coaching program should be available to anyone that wants it.
 Make sure that it is accessible.
-Scheduling is more flexible when you make use of virtual coaching.
+Another important thing to note is that scheduling is more flexible when you make use of virtual coaching.

 The ability to keep a balance between reactive tasks and interacting with clients makes someone a successful coach.
 It will put people in a position to contribute to a business’ growth.
 One way to achieve this balance is the whitespace approach.

 You can add empty blocks to your weekly coaching calendar.
 You can reserve them for special creative tasks.
 You know that these long-term-oriented tasks are important.
 In this way, you ensure that you pay attention to these aspects of your job description too.
-Thus avoid being too absorbed in your day-to-day routine.
+It’s a great way to avoid being too absorbed in your day-to-day routine.

 You ask your employees to improve and you should do the same.
 Keep measuring your performance and adjust wherever necessary.